KinMo: Kinematic-aware Human Motion Understanding and Generation: Kinematic-aware Human Motion

-\textbf{Semi-supervised Annotation Refinement.} A proper prompt design is crucial for achieving high-quality automatic annotation.
-To achieve that, two human evaluators curate the automatic annotation for prompt refinement.
-We randomly sample 20 motion sequences that undergo the aforementioned preprocessing.
-Subsequently, we use GPT-4o-mini~\cite{achiam2023gpt} to infer local joint motions based on pose annotations.
-Two human evaluators independently judge the annotation of the local motion sequence by writing down the errors LLM made.
-This information is then fed back to the LLM to improve the automatic prompt design.
-This iterative procedure progressively refines the prompt design until the human evaluators reach a consensus, with a kappa statistic of over 0.8.
-In this case, we ensure the subsequent LLM annotations for the remaining data align with our objective and achieve high quality.
-Please refer to the supplementary document for additional details on the text prompt used for this inference.
+\textbf{Semi-supervised Annotation.} We then design an automatic annotator using GPT-4o-mini~\cite{openai2024gpt4technicalreport} to generate textual descriptions of kinematic groups and their interactions based on keyframe pose annotations.
+To refine the prompt, two human evaluators iteratively assess and improve the annotation process.
+We begin by randomly sampling 20 preprocessed motion sequences and using GPT-4o-mini to infer textual descriptions based on keyframe pose annotations.
+The two evaluators independently review the generated descriptions, documenting errors made by the LLM.
+These insights are then fed back into the model to refine the prompt design.
+This iterative process continues until the evaluators reach a consensus, achieving a kappa statistic above 0.8.
+At this point, we ensure that subsequent LLM-generated descriptions for the remaining dataset align with our objectives.
+Additional details on the text prompt and example descriptions can be found in Appendix \ref{sec:sub_dataset}.

+In summary, the KinMo dataset provides three types of descriptions for each motion: 1) Global action descriptions; 2) Spatial and temporal per-group descriptions of the movement and dynamics of each kinematic group \(g\); 3) Spatial and temporal per-group-pair descriptions of the relative movements and dynamics between each pair of kinematic groups \(h\) and \(g\).
+We will refer to them as \textit{global action descriptions} (\(T_c\)), \textit{group-level descriptions} (\(T_g\)), and \textit{interaction-level descriptions} (\(T_i\)), respectively.